NilLab1/InstagramClone/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# Project 3 - *Instagram Clone*
+# Project 3 - *Instagram Clone Part I*

-**Instagram Clone** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Instagram Clone Part I** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **6** hours spent in total